Free Kitchen Hacks eBook

 Looking for the ultimate cookie in terms of texture and flavor?
 These delicious, chewy Caramel Pecan Chocolate Chip Cookies bring you nutty, chocolatey deliciousness with pools of ooey gooey caramel.

 Also known as turtle cookies because of their muse, the classic turtle candy, these cookies have it all!
-Not only are they out-of-this world scrumptious, but these chocolatey cookies come together in 30 minutes and require just one bowl to make!
+Not only are they out-of-this world scrumptious, but these chocolatey cookies come together fast and are totally foolproof!

-I love throwing in some add-ins to my chocolate chip cookies to easily elevate them, like in these Walnut Chocolate Chip Cookies or these S’more Chocolate Chip Cookies, but the addition of caramel and pecans may just take the cake for my favorite version of this simple cookie!
+I love throwing in delicious add-ins to my chocolate chip cookies to easily elevate them, like in these Kitchen Sink Cookies, but the addition of caramel and pecans may just take the cake for my favorite version of this simple cookie!

-- Unsalted butter.
-Unsalted allows you to control the amount of salt being added to your cookies.
+Unsalted butter allows you to control the amount of salt being added to your cookies.
 Make sure your butter is softened (not melted!) in order to get the perfect consistency in your dough.
+For help, see How to Easily Soften Butter.

-- Light brown sugar.
-This cookie recipe uses only brown sugar to give it more of that caramelly flavor that you look for in a classic chocolate chip cookie recipe.
+This no chill cookie recipe uses only brown sugar to give it more of that caramelly flavor that you look for in a classic chocolate chip cookie recipe.

 Caramel Pecan Chocolate Chip Cookies Tips and Tricks